ncopenpass/CampaignFinance/CONTRIBUTING.md

 ## Perquisites

-- Node.JS version v12 or newer and NPM
+- NodeJS version v12 or newer and NPM
 - Docker/Docker-Compose or PostgreSQL

 ## Tech